 Always one to think ahead, in anticipation of a time when the curious would come to visit and observe the progress at the Mountain, Korczak filled the home with his collection of antiques from his West Hartford, Connecticut home and original works of sculpture.
 The Ziolkowski log home is open to visitors.
 Antiques featured in the "big room" include a Marie Antoinette mirror, Louis the 16th chairs, and the glass topped table that Korczak made from a four legged piano.
 The sculptor's home features a collection of original pieces created by Korczak himself; comprising of the horse's head that he carved in 9 days, Old Pagan, Polish Eagle, and many people he admired.

 The Sculptor's Studio

 Within the workshop and sun room, which Korczak and Ruth built in 1962 and which remain an integral part of the visitor's complex to this day, visitors experience an eclectic mix of work and narratives.
-Beyond an unassuming exterior, visitors encounter an extraordinary interior that holds displays representing a large swath of the history of Crazy Horse Memorial®.
-The items found within, comprised of a variety of wood, bronze, marble and casts, are projects that the sculptor continued to work on in the winter months when he could not work on the mountain.
+Beyond an unassuming exterior lives an extraordinary interior that holds exhibits representing a large swath of the history of Crazy Horse Memorial®.
+The items found within, comprised of a variety of wood, bronze, marble and casts, are projects that the sculptor continued to work on in the winter months when he could not work on the Mountain.
 One item that is housed here is the wooden toolbox that Korczak made when he was just 18.
 This piece, rather simple, functional, and unadorned, represents a young artist who was readying his tools for a lifetime of creation, and, little did he know, readying himself for taking on a carving project of an unprecedented scale.
 Surrounding the toolbox is a large mix of his other works – some which took a handful of days to create, others that took months to create, and still others that were works in progress when the sculptor passed on in 1982.